 What to say – Greetings and Farewells

 In Germany you’ll be expected to say “hello” and “goodbye” when you arrive and leave a meeting, a party, a store or any other public space.
 Depending on the time of day Guten morgen, Guten Tag or Guten Abend are appropriate greetings.
 In less formal settings you can also say Hallo.
 Say Auf Wiedersehen or Tschüss as you leave.
+When meeting someone for the first time, it’s polite to say nice to meet you, which is Es freut mich Sie kennenzulernen.

 German hello and goodbye at a glance